AlexBenkarski/AlexBenkarski/README.md

 # 💫 About Me:
-I am currently a CS student at Central Michigan University.
+I have a Computer Science degree from Central Michigan University

 ## 🌐 Socials: